Hotel Brunelleschi – Boutique hotel in a stunning Byzantine tower and church.

 - Area: Fantastic central location, by the Duomo.
 The maze of historic streets are full of restaurants, bars, and artisan shops, with high fashion on Via de’ Tornabuoni just a 5-minute walk (0.3 mile) away.
 The big sights are all strollable: the Duomo is a 3-minute walk (0.1 mile), while Piazza della Signoria and the Ponte Vecchio lie 3 minutes (0.2 mile) and 7 minutes (0.3 mile) away respectively.
 The main train and bus station, Stazione Santa Maria Novella, is a 12-minute walk (0.6 mile).

-- How to Get There: From Florence Airport, Peretola, you can take the T2 tram; it’s a 20-minute trip to the terminus at Unità at only €1.50, then an 11-minute walk (0.5 mile) to the hotel.
+- How to Get There: From Florence Airport, Peretola, you can take the T2 tram; it’s a 20-minute trip to the terminus at Unità at only €1.50, then a 10-minute walk (0.5 mile) to the hotel.
 From Pisa International Airport, trains and buses both run to Stazione Santa Maria Novella, a 12-minute walk (0.6 mile) from the hotel.
 The station itself is a common arrival point from within Italy.
-To minimize walking from Santa Maria Novella/Unità, you could walk to nearby Stazione Orti Oricellari and take the C2 bus to Roma Duomo (0.1 mile, 2-minute walk), or take a taxi.
+To minimize walking from Santa Maria Novella/Unità, you could walk to nearby Stazione Orti Oricellari and take the C2 bus to Roma Duomo (0.1 mile), or take a taxi.

 - Handy to: Duomo, Galleria degli Uffizi, Galleria dell’Accademia.